liborty/rstats/README.md

 * `unindex`(self, v:&[f64]) -> Vec\<f64\>; collects values from v in the order given by self index.

 ## Recent Releases

+* **Version 0.7.5** Renamed VecVec trait to VecVecf64 to make the naming consistent.

 * **Version 0.7.4** Added merge of two sorted &[f64].
 Added `ascending` boolean flag to `unindex`, `sortm` and functions that call them, to facilitate easy sorting in ascending or descending order.
 Added `genvecu8` to `functions` to generate sets of random u8 vectors.
 Normalised cummulative probability density functions  to [0,1].